aagyo-in/aagyo_servers/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes

+## How Has This Been Tested?

+Please describe the tests that you ran to verify your changes.
+Provide instructions so that this can be reproduced.

+- [ ] Test A
+- [ ] Test B

+**Test Configuration**:

+- Firmware version:
+- Hardware:
+- Toolchain:
+- SDK:

+## Screenshots (if applicable)

+## Additional Context

+Add any other context about the pull request here.

+---

 ## Reviewer Checklist

 - [ ] Code follows project guidelines